If you’re creating quality content that doesn’t quite hit the mark in search engine results, we should discuss keywords and keyword intent in SEO.

 Transactional intent keywords are crucial for e-commerce websites, booking platforms, and subscription-based services.

-?Use Topic Report Feature for Keyword Mapping: Now that you have a better understanding of different keyword types, you can use SEOBoost’s Topic Reports feature for keyword mapping. |
+Once you have a better understanding of different keyword types, you can use SEOBoost’s Topic Reports feature for keyword mapping.

 How to Determine Search Intent for Your Keywords and Content?